Learning at Wren

-All lessons are planned with specific learning objectives to develop one or more of the learning muscles.
-In this way, there is an explicit focus on how learning is taking place as well as what learning takes place.
-Lessons are regularly observed by teachers and student observers who will then discuss what is being learned and how this is taking place.
+All lessons will be planned with specific learning objectives to develop one or more of the learning muscles.
+In this way there is an explicit focus on how learning will be taking place, as well as what learning takes place.
+Lessons will be regularly observed by teachers and student observers who will then discuss what is being learned and how this is taking place.

-Learning is celebrated regularly in assemblies, with an award for student learner of the week and staff learner of the week.
-The awards are a result of nominations by students and staff trained to identify effective learning in all of its forms.
+Learning will be celebrated regularly in assemblies, with an award for student learner of the week and staff learner of the week.
+The awards will come from a result of nominations by students and staff trained to identify effective learning in all of its forms.